-Additionally, HyperPro views program documentations computer processable, compilable, and executable, so errors in coding can be detected earlier in the design process.
-All error messages, including those produced by compilers, must refer to the original document files, so that programmers should be encourage to do debugging or testing only on the original document files.
+Additionally, HyperPro views program documentations as being computer processable, compilable, and executable, so errors in coding can be detected earlier in the design process.
+All error messages, including those produced by compilers, refer to the original document files, so that programmers are encouraged to do debugging or testing only on the original document files.